Supermarine Swift: Background

-The Type 541 replaced its predecessors' Rolls-Royce Nene centrifugal flow turbojet engine with the axial-flow Rolls-Royce AJ.65 turbojet, which became the famed Avon series.
+The Type 541 replaced its predecessors' Rolls-Royce Nene centrifugal flow turbojet engine with the axial-flow Rolls-Royce AJ.65 turbojet, which became the Avon series.
 The fuselage, which had been given a cross section suitable for the Nene engine, was not redesigned for the narrower AJ.65 and Avon engines, and retained a somewhat portly appearance.
-The plane was also equipped with a tricycle undercarriage.
-A pair of Type 541 prototypes were produced.
-The first made its maiden flight in 1951 and the second during the following year.
+The aircraft also had with a tricycle undercarriage.
+Two of Type 541 prototypes were built.
+The first made its maiden flight on 01 August 1951 and the second during the following year.

 Into production

 Production of the Swift had been declared to be a "super-priority" item under a policy created by Sir Winston Churchill, who had regained the position of Britain's prime minister in 1951, as a means of increasing projects considered to be of vital military importance.
-According to Wood, volume manufacturing commenced in advance of the implementation of modifications based on the results of flight experiences with the prototypes: "too much had been asked for in too little time and production aircraft were rolling off the production line before a major redesign could be accomplished".
+Volume manufacturing commenced in advance of the implementation of modifications based on the results of flight experiences with the prototypes: "too much had been asked for in too little time and production aircraft were coming the production line before a major redesign could be accomplished".

 The first production variant was a fighter designated the Swift F Mk 1, of which 18 were eventually built.
-It was powered by a single 7,500 lbf (33.4 kN)-thrust Avon 109 engine and carried an armament of two 30 mm ADEN cannons.
+It was powered by a single 7,500 lbf (33.4 kN)-thrust Avon 109 engine and was armed with two 30 mm ADEN cannons.
 On 25 August 1952, the first flight of a production standard Swift F 1 took place.
 Peter Thorne, who had been appointed as the senior RAF test pilot for the incoming Swift in 1954, came to doubt the aircraft's suitability.
 Thorne and several other pilots noted the Swift had unusual handling qualities, as well as a troublesome engine.